y-joshi/y-joshi/README.md

 ### Hi there 👋

--  Just your friendly neighborhood nerd optimizing time, and space drama.
+-  Just your friendly neighborhood nerd optimizing time and space drama.

 <!--
 **y-joshi/y-joshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.